Thomas-programmiert/tool-pywisp/docs/guide/index.rst

 4 functions must be implemented:

-- `getStartParams`: Function to handle parameter, that should be set on experiment start.
+- `getStartParams`: Function to handle parameters, which should be set on experiment start.
-- `getStoparams`: Function to handle parameter, that should be set on experiment end.
+- `getStopParams`: Function to handle parameters, which should be set on experiment end.
-- `getParams`: Function to handle parameter, that should be set on start or during the experiment.
+- `getParams`: Function to handle parameters, which should be set on start or during the experiment.
 - `handleFrame`: Function to handle frames from test rig and sets the data points to show in the GUI.

 For detailed information see the :ref:`chapter_examples` section.